thedivtagguy/teaching/src/content/web2025/slides/day-1-the-old-web.md

 ---

 > If the commercial web is "industrial", you could say that the small web is "artisanal".

-One is not better than the other.
+notes:  One is not better than the other.
 They serve different needs and both can co-exist in an open web.
 It would nevertheless be a shame if we only spent time on the commercial web and never got the opportunity to experience the creativity, passion and quirkiness of the small web.

+---

+## The Web is a Material

+You can mould that material any way you want

+---
+## Does it have to be ugly and unusable?

 ---